hohnzy/public-blog/README.md

 ###### Download or clone this repository
 Click the green button upper right of this page and download ZIP file.
 Extract it in folder you wish.

-Or clone the repository in desired folder: `git clone https://github.com/hohnzy/public-blog.git`
+Or clone the repository in desired folder by this command in terminal: `git clone https://github.com/hohnzy/public-blog.git`

 ###### Setup the app